Edward Charles Pickering: Career and research

 Immediately upon graduating from Harvard he was hired as an instructor of mathematics there, and a year later he moved to the Massachusetts Institute of Technology to be an assistant professor of physics.
-Two years later, he was made Thayer Professor of Physics.
+In 1868, he was made Thayer Professor of Physics, succeeding William Barton Rogers.
 During the 10 years he was there, he created the first physics lab in America that was designed for students to publish their own findings and research.
 Pickering named this lab the Rogers Laboratory of Physics and pronounced himself Director of the Laboratory.
-Later, he served as director of Harvard College Observatory (HCO) from 1877 to his death in 1919, where he made great leaps forward in the gathering of stellar spectra through the use of photography.
+He resigned as Thayer Professor of Physics in 1877, and was succeeded by Charles R. Cross.
+Later, Pickering served as director of Harvard College Observatory (HCO) from 1877 to his death in 1919, where he made great leaps forward in the gathering of stellar spectra through the use of photography.

 Shortly after the death of college doctor and amateur astronomer Henry Draper, an opportunity presented itself for Pickering.
 Draper's death left the incompletion of his work studying astronomy using photography.
 Draper had no children to carry on and finish his legacy, so his wife, Mary Anna Draper, planned on finishing his work.
 Pickering wrote a letter to Mrs. Draper "...pray recollect that if I can in any way advise or aid you, I shall be doing but little to repay Dr. Draper for a friendship which I shall always value, but which can never be replaced."
 Mrs. Draper urgently responded and soon dropped off her husband's work to Pickering.
-Pickering concluded that Draper's use of photography in astronomy was very promising opposed to the traditional method of observation and recording using one's eye through instruments.
-In 1884, a paper on such observations was published with the author "the late Henry Draper."
+Pickering concluded that Draper's use of photography in astronomy was very promising compared to the traditional method of observation and recording using one's eye through instruments.
+In 1884, a paper on such observations was published with the author "the late Henry Draper".
 After receiving criticism from Dr. William Huggins, a friend of Dr. Draper, Pickering began to hire more assistants to strengthen Draper's findings.
 This consequently also strengthened and contributed to Harvard Computers.